 ♦ There are only 2 types of coffee – Arabica, cultivated on the Arabian peninsula (in ancient Arabia a woman could only divorce her husband if he did not like her coffee!), and Robusta which is slightly more bitter and contains the double amount of caffeine.

-♦ Espresso is regulated by Italian government because it is considered to be the essential part of Italian life and culture.
+♦ Espresso is regulated by the Italian government because it is considered to be an essential part of Italian life and culture.

 ♦ The origin of the word ‘coffee’ is the following: Arabic qahhwat al bun → qahwa → Turkish kahve → Dutch koffie → English coffee

 ♦ Japan has a Yunessun Spa Resort located in Hakone where you can bathe in coffee, tea or wine.

 ♦ World’s oldest cat ever named Creme Puff (38) drank coffee every morning of her furry life and she beat the record of a 34-year-old cat Grandpa Rex Allen who had the same owner and followed the exact same diet.